DUEN – the national team of young skilled string players

-Originally, The Danish Youth Ensemble was named DRUEN, being founded by the Danish Radio.
+Originally, DUEN was named DRUEN, being founded by the Danish Radio.

 For economic reasons, The Danish Radio ceased to support the orchestra back in 2011.
 Donations from The Danish Arts Foundation, Bikubenfonden, Den Obelske Familiefond, Augustinus Fonden, Færchfonden a.o. have made it possible to continue the work of the ensemble.
 From the very outset, Morten Ryelund has been the charismatic and enthusiastic leader of DUEN.

 Since 2012, DUEN has represented Danmark in The European Federation of National Youth Orchestras (EFNYO).
 This membership gives the ensemble a great opportunity to network with other youth ensembles, both in Scandinavia and in the rest of Europe.

 Striving for perfection

 The young musicians in DUEN are focused on performing the most demanding pieces of the classical music literature.
 They constantly strive for perfection.
 As a group the ensemble is very succesful at playing at a very high standard, often beyond the expectations of the individual musicians when they first join the ensemble.